wdawson/okta.github.io/_source/_posts/2018-07-23-build-a-simple-crud-app-with-flask-and-python.md

 ## Install Python and Flask Dependencies

 The first thing you need to do to initialize your Flask app is install all of the required dependencies.
 If you don't have Python installed on your computer already, please go [install it now](https://www.python.org/downloads/).
+Be sure to use the latest Python 3+ release.

 **NOTE**: I also strongly recommend you get familiar with [pipenv](https://docs.pipenv.org/) when you get some time.
 It's a great tool that makes managing Python dependencies very simple.